Alamelu515/Movie-Recommendation-System/README.md

 **Dataset:** Movielens 100k dataset.

 **Features:**
-Load and preprocess the Movielens dataset.
+1. Loads and preprocesses the Movielens dataset.
-Define GNN layers for user and movie embeddings.
+2. Defines GNN layers for user and movie embeddings.
-Implement a retrieval task using GNN architecture.
+3. Implements a retrieval task using GNN architecture.
-Train the model and evaluate by recommending movies for sample users.
+4. Trains the model and evaluates by recommending movies for sample users.

 ## Setup and Usage